 Or if the treadmill's not quite your speed, consider taking a class.
 Most cruise lines offer yoga and pilates classes, and in most cases the sessions are free.
 If there is a charge, it's usually nominal at $5 or $10 per class.
 As Christine Duffy, president and CEO of Cruise Lines International Association, attests, “The cruise industry has stepped up its offerings for cruise passengers with impressive fitness centers offering the same, if not better, equipment, personal trainers, and workout programs -- such as aerobics, spin classes, Pilates, and even kickboxing -- found at their home gyms, and often better than what’s offered at a resort.”

-For a few examples: Princess Cruise Line provides free Zumba classes, while MSC Cruises offers free Aqua Cycling.
+For a few examples: Princess Cruise Line provides free Zumba classes, while MSC Cruises offers free Aqua Cycling (and we tried it!).
 On Norwegian Cruise Line sailings, guests can sign up for the high-tech Nexersys experience, in which they work out against an avatar.
 And as the Crystal Symphony revamps its indoor fitness center this fall, the ship's Promenade Deck will continue to offer several open-air fitness options, like the Walk on Water and Nordic Walking programs.

 Finally, cruisers keen on staying fit can look to newer ships with dedicated outdoor sports areas, including basketball courts.
 Further more, Royal Caribbean International's Oasis of the Seas and Allure of the Seas both have challenging climbing walls, while Carnival Cruise Lines' Carnival Magic features a ropes course.